 According to the Adi Parva of Mahabharata, King Bharata was the ancestor of the Kauravas and the Pandavas.
-The legend goes that King Dushyanta encountered the beautiful Shakuntala in the woods while tending a wounded deer and fell irrevocably in love with her and married her according to Gandharva tradition.
+The legend goes that King Dushyanta encountered the beautiful Shakuntala in the woods while tending a wounded deer, fell irrevocably in love with her, and married her according to Gandharva tradition.
 He then left for his court, giving Shakuntala a ring to remember him and bring along once she was ready.

 Sadly as per the curse, Dushyanta didn’t remember her.
 She even lost the ring given to her while traveling along a river.
 Shakuntala lived in the forest with a child, later raising Bharata to be a fierce, brave prince.

-One day a fisherman incidentally catches the same fish who had consumed the ring.
+One day a fisherman incidentally catches the same fish that had consumed the ring.
 His wife wanted to make curry out of it while cutting up the fish.
-She finds the ring and takes it to the king.
+She finds the ring and takes it to the King.
 The King then remembers Shakuntala and sets out in search of her.
-He continued deeper into the forest to find his wife and witnesses a surprising scene in the forest: a young boy had pried open the mouth of a lion and was busy counting its teeth.
+He continued deeper into the forest to find his wife and witnessed a dramatic scene in the forest: a young boy had pried open the mouth of a lion and was busy counting its teeth.

-Young Bharata conquered and ruled the entire sub-continent of India, from sea to Himalaya.
+Young Bharata conquered and ruled the entire sub-continent of India, from the sea to the Himalayas.
 His empire was named Bharatavarsha, the land of Bharata.

 उत्तरं यत्समुद्रस्य हिमाद्रेश्चैव दक्षिणम् ।